pranavraikote/pranavraikote/README.md

 <br>
 ![visitors](https://komarev.com/ghpvc/?username=pranavraikote)

 Graduate in Computer Science & Engineering from BMSIT&M, Bangalore.
-Having more than 1-year extensive experience in Computer Vision, 2+ years in Machine Learning and 3+ years of Programming in various Programming Languages.
-Working on exciting things to make a difference to this world!
+Having more than 1-year experience in Computer Vision and the R&D workflows involved.
+A passionate learner and an enthusiastic individual who wants to build products and applications for the technology accelerated world.
+Looking forward to solving harder problems around me and bring in technology to everyone's doorstep.
+Experienced in building End-to-End Deep Learning applications and Proof of Concepts.
+Learning the art of building solutions!
+Very much interested in Image Processing & Computer Vision.
+Always open for collaborations and mentoring.

 - 🔭 Currently working at [Applied Singularity](https://www.wandb.com/)